45+ Mental health games and activities for workplace to thrive in 2024

 Running a mental health workshop at work requires careful planning and consideration.
 Here's a step-by-step guide on how to conduct such a workshop effectively:

-After you conduct a mental health workshop, it is important to assess its impact, and that’s where employee engagement surveys come in.
+After you conduct a mental health workshop, it is important to assess its impact, and that’s where employee mental health surveys come in.
 These surveys can gauge employee satisfaction, stress levels, and perceptions of mental health support.

 The data collected helps you identify improvement areas, measure your programs' effectiveness, and make data-driven decisions to support your workforce's mental health better.